gengstrand/clojure-news-feed/client/mobile/feed/README.md

 ## <a name="getting-started"></a>Getting Started

 You will need to set up all the dependencies and run one of the micro-services.
 May I suggest using [minikube](https://github.com/gengstrand/clojure-news-feed/tree/master/server/k8s) for this?
-That is most probably is easiest route.
+That is most probably the easiest route.
 Be sure to run those curl commands at the bottom of the README in order to load some data.

 ```bash
 npm install -g cordova ionic